Yamaha RD350: The RD350B in India

-A licensed version of the RD350B was assembled in India between 1983–1990 by Escorts group under the brand name Rajdoot 350.
+A licensed version of the RD350B was assembled in India between 1983 and 1990 by Escorts group under the brand name Rajdoot 350.
 It did not repeat the success of the RD350B in the Indian market, which some attribute to a high purchase price and poor fuel efficiency.
 However, it established Rajdoot/Yamaha as a performance bike manufacturer in India.
 There were two models for the Rajdoot 350 - High Torque and Low Torque.
 Compared to the Yamaha RD350B that made 39 bhp at the crankshaft, the 'High Torque' version made 30.5 bhp and the later 'Low Torque' made only 27 bhp, the engine being detuned in the quest for better fuel economy.
 By the time the production ended in 1990, the bike was nearly 100% sourced in India, with very little Japanese parts content.

 Brakes are: 180mm dia drum brakes front internal expansion (twin leading type) and rear single internal expansion.

 The RD350 was the first sporting motorcycle built in India, and it still enjoys cult status, with many RD clubs around the country.
 Around 7000 were made at the end of 1990.